By Dr. Yasushi Kigoshi

 “Every year on March 11, we hold an event called ‘Message Pigeons,’ when we release

-pigeons with messages attached to their legs.
+pigeon-shaped balloons with messages attached to their legs.
 This year, we had severe and snowy weather before the event, but the sky cleared on event day.
-In another year, we held the event in strong wind, but when we released the pigeons, the wind suddenly died down and a gentle breeze blew towards the ocean.
-Somehow, we always had perfect weather whenever we released the pigeons as if we were protected by something.
+In another year, we held the event in strong wind, but when we released the balloons, the wind suddenly died down and a gentle breeze blew towards the ocean.
+Somehow, we always had perfect weather whenever we released the ballons as if we were protected by something.
 I thought the children were watching over us and making things go smoothly.
 When I think about it, I want people to understand our lives do mean something even after we die.
 While I’m working on projects here with people, I often somehow feel protected.”

 Although she regretted not being able to protect the children, she now feels protected by them.
 Although she found herself powerless to save the children, she feels saved by them now.
 They have no physical form but she fully realizes their presence.
 She feels that protection in every aspect of her daily life.